Spectral Collapse Drives Loss of Plasticity in Deep Continual Learning: Continual ImageNet

 \subsection{Continual ImageNet Hessian Spectrum}

 We again use the best hyperparameters from \Cref{table:imagenet_all} to run over 10 seeds to plot the hessian spectrum.
-We presents our results in \Cref{fig:imagenet_hessian} and its corresponding performance in \Cref{fig:performance}.
+We presents our results on BP, ER, L2-ER, CBP, L2 in \Cref{fig:imagenet_hessian} and its corresponding performance in \Cref{fig:performance}.
 Note that we categorize ER as preserving plasticity in this case because, in this single run, ER successfully maintained plasticity rather than losing it.
 We present this single run hessian spectrum accuracy in \Cref{fig:imagenet_accuracy_hessian}.
 From \Cref{fig:imagenet_hessian}, we observe that all algorithms that lose plasticity experience spectral collapse, whereas those that preserve plasticity maintain a wide and dense spectrum throughout training.